openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

 - **Invocation Time:** 1 Major Action
 - **Power Level:** 3 / 5 / 7 / 9
 - **Attributes:** Movement
-- **Description:** You reach out and extraordinarily control an unattended inanimate object.
+- **Description:** You reach out and assume control of an unattended inanimate object.
 This may stem from latent psychic ability, magical manipulation of the element of air, anti-gravity technology, or similar sources.
 - **Effect:** Immediately upon invoking the boon, and again each round when you sustain the boon, you may move the target object up to 5' times your invoking attribute score.
-As part of moving an object, you may also manipulate it (for example, turning a door knob or opening a coin purse).
+As part of moving an object, you may also manipulate it (for example, turning a door knob or opening a coin

+\page

+<div class='footnote'>CHAPTER 3: BANES & BOONS</div>

+<div class="bane-boon-entry"></div>

+___
+-
+-
+-
+-
+-
+ purse).
 A new invocation of this boon must be attempted whenever you wish to target a different object.
 The power level of the boon determines the size and weight of the objects you may target:

  - **Power Level 3** - The object must be smaller than a 1' cube or lighter than 10 pounds.
  - **Power Level 5** - The object must be smaller than a 5' cube or lighter than 100 pounds.